Niles086/reading-notes/code-301/class-03.md

 How to Pass Functions Between Components

 1. In the video, what is the first step that the developer does to pass functions between components?
+He declares the function in the parent component and passes it as a prop to the child component.
 2. In your own words, what does the handleClick function do?
+It registers the click event and consoles the value of parent click.
-3. How can you pass a method from a parent component into a child component?
+3. How can you pass a method from a parent component into a child component? you need to pass the method as a prop to the child component.
-4. How does the child component invoke a method that was passed to it from a parent component?
+4. How does the child component invoke a method that was passed to it from a parent component? when the button in ChildComponent is clicked, it will invoke the handleClick function passed down from the parent.

 ## Bookmark and Review